cucapra/dahlia/README.md

 # Seashell

 Under development!
 Seashell provides a type system that makes programming FPGAs easier.
+To learn about the syntax and behavior, check out the [docs](https://github.com/cucapra/seashell/wiki/Docs).

 ## Setup/Use